-about GRIPGRIP is a choreographic platform under the direction of choreographer and dancer Jan Martens and business manager and coordinator Klaartje Oerlemans.
+about GRIPGRIP is a choreographic platform founded in 2014 by choreographer and dancer Jan Martens and business manager and coordinator Klaartje Oerlemans.

 GRIP is a nomadic structure.
 GRIP does not have a studio of its own, but makes use of the existing infrastructure in the performing arts landscape by forging alliances with theatres, co-producers, production companies and residency venues.
 The creations always emerge in different spaces and in interaction with the different professional contexts.

 GRIP is active in several countries.
 GRIP is a non-profit association based in Antwerp and in Rotterdam.
 GRIP receives structural subsidies from the Government of Flanders (2017-2021) and has several international co-producers as well as many partners in Europe and North America.

 read more →